 Klein Matterhorn – Matterhorn Glacier Paradise

-Klein Matterhorn is found in the Swiss Alps and the glacier on this mountain is what makes it unique and creates a breathtaking scene.
+Klein Matterhorn is found in the Swiss Alps, and the glacier on this mountain makes it unique and creates a breathtaking scene.

-Once at the top enjoy snowboarding in the snow park – just remember that the altitude is extreme (I thought I would be fine with mountains that are less than 3000 meters) and you might feel dizzy, so make sure to stop along the way and drink a lot.
+Once at the top, enjoy snowboarding in the snow park – remember that the altitude is extreme (I thought I would be fine with mountains that are less than 3000 meters), and you might feel dizzy, so make sure to stop along the way and drink a lot.

 Glacier Palace offers more fun as it has ice sculptures.
 Explore, learn and have fun as much as you can.
 If you love anything related to snow and glaciers, this is the place to be.

 General Information about Klein Matterhorn

 - Location: Zermatt